PushfyCpaaS/Pushfy/README.md

     "messages": [
       { "ext_id": "welcome-001",
         "destinations": [{ "to": "5511999999999" }],
-        "text": "Hello from Pushfy 👋" }
+        "text": "Hello from Pushfy" }
     ]
   }'
 ```